Don Bosco Preparatory High School

-Don Bosco Preparatory High School (Don Bosco Prep) is a private, all-boys Catholic high school from ninth through twelfth grades.
-Founded in 1915 as a boarding school for Polish boys, by the Salesians of Don Bosco, a religious community of priests and brothers, the school is situated on a 35 acre campus in Ramsey, in Bergen County, in the U.S. state of New Jersey.
-The school is operated under the supervision of the Archdiocese of Newark.
+Don Bosco Preparatory High School (Don Bosco Prep) is a private boys' Catholic high school for ninth through twelfth grades.
+Founded in 1915 as a boarding school for Polish boys, by the Salesians of Don Bosco, a religious community of priests and brothers, the school has a 35 acre campus in Ramsey, in Bergen County, in the U.S. state of New Jersey.
+It operates under the supervision of the Archdiocese of Newark.

-Located in northern New Jersey, approximately 2 miles from the New Jersey – New York border, the school draws students from a wide geographical region, including Bergen, Passaic, Morris, Essex and Sussex counties in New Jersey as well as surrounding counties in New York.
+About 2 miles from the New Jersey – New York border, the school draws students from a wide region, including Bergen, Passaic, Morris, Essex and Sussex Counties in New Jersey and surrounding counties in New York.

-As of the 2023–24 school year, the school had an enrollment of 786 students and 119.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 6.6:1.
-The school's student body was 68.4% (538) White, 12.1% (95) Hispanic, 9.5% (75) two or more races, 5.9% (46) Black and 4.1% (32) Asian.
+As of the 2023–24 school year, the school had an enrollment of 786 and 119.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 6.6:1.
+The student body was 68.4% White, 12.1% Hispanic, 9.5% two or more races, 5.9% Black, and 4.1% Asian.

 History

-The school dates back to April 1915, when it was created as a boarding school for boys from Poland.

-In its early years, from 1915 to 1973, Don Bosco housed resident students on the upper floors of St. Johns Hall.
-Freshmen were in the center wing while upperclassmen stayed on the top floor in the north annex.
-During the 1960s, approximately 75 or 10% of the students lived on campus.
+Don Bosco Prep was created in 1915 as a boarding school for boys from Poland.
+From 1915 to 1973, it housed resident students on the upper floors of St. Johns Hall.
+Freshmen were in the center wing and upperclassmen stayed on the top floor in the north annex.
+During the 1960s, about 75 students, or 10%, lived on campus.
 Resident students attended Mass each morning and were allowed to go home each weekend starting around 1963.
-Prior to that, weekend home visits were periodic.
+Before that, weekend home visits were periodic.

 Accreditation

-The school has been accredited by the Middle States Association of Colleges and Schools since 1960.
-Don Bosco Prep is a member of the Association for Supervision and Curriculum Development, the National Catholic Educational Association, the National Association of Secondary School Principals, the National Honor Society and the New Jersey State Interscholastic Athletic Association.
+Don Bosco Prep was accredited by the Middle States Association of Colleges and Schools in 1960.
+It is a member of the Association for Supervision and Curriculum Development, the National Catholic Educational Association, the National Association of Secondary School Principals, the National Honor Society, and the New Jersey State Interscholastic Athletic Association.